-Applicants must have:
+Applicant must have:

 - 1. A baccalaureate degree from a regionally accredited college or university with a collegiate major in nursing, including public health.
-A student with less than 18 semester hours in undergraduate nursing courses may be required to take placement examinations in clinical nursing. - 2.
+A student with less than 18 semester hours in undergraduate nursing courses may be required to take Advanced Standing Examinations in clinical nursing. - 2.
 A grade average of B or better in baccalaureate study. - 3.
-A baccalaureate degree from Indiana University or from an accredited fouryear collegiate institution whose requirements are similar to those of Indiana University.
-Additional prerequisites for study may vary with the clinical department. - 4.
+Undergraduate courses which approximate the requirements of the baccalaureate curriculum of the Indiana University School of Nursing. - 4.
 Current registered nurse licensure. - 5.
 Completion of Graduate Record Examination Aptitude Test and submission of scores to the School of Nursing.

-A student lacking one or more of the above requirements may apply for admission; the record will be evaluated for eligibility for admission either conditionally or probationally.
+A student lacking one or more of the above requirements may apply for admission; the record will be evaluated for eligibility for admission with conditions, probation, or prerequisites.

 Students in the senior year of a baccalaureate program in nursing who have maintained a B average or above may apply for conditional admission at the beginning of their senior year.
-Superior students who wish to take concurrent graduate courses in their senior year may be admitted early to provide for co-registration in both graduate and undergraduate programs.
+Superior students of the School of Nursing who wish to take concurrent graduate courses in their senior year may be admitted early to provide for co-registration in both graduate and undergraduate programs.